Editorial

 Barcelona is second, but the gap to London is significant.
 The city has embraced cocktail culture with enthusiasm, particularly the Basque-influenced approach to aperitivos.
 The El Born neighbourhood has transformed into a serious cocktail district in the last five years.
 The Gòtic (Gothic Quarter) is chaotic but charming.
 Eixample has some excellent classical bars, heritage spots that predate the cocktail boom.

 What Barcelona does better than most European cities is atmosphere.
 The bars have soul.
 They're not designed by consultants in Copenhagen.
 They evolve from the neighbourhood.
 You feel the history of the building, the weight of the street outside.
-The bartenders are passionate, though they lack the brutal technique-focus you find in London—they prioritize hospitality over perfection.
+The bartenders are passionate, though they lack the brutal technique-focus you find in London, prioritising hospitality over perfection.

 A cocktail costs €12-15.
 The wine is exceptional and cheap.
 Go for the food and the rooftop views as much as the drinks.

-Paris invented the cocktail moment—the ritual of the apéritif—but has been slow to modernize its bars.
+Paris invented the cocktail moment, the ritual of the aperitif, but has been slow to modernise its bars.
 The city still trades on classics: the Marais district has charming heritage bars, the ones where Hemingway-type men drink quietly and the bartenders have been behind the stick for decades.
 There are pockets of excellence in the 6th and 8th arrondissements, but Paris ranks third because it lacks London's depth and Barcelona's energy.

 The best Parisian bars are old-school.
 You go for history, not innovation.
 The bartenders execute classics perfectly because they've made the same drink 10,000 times.
 A Negroni here is ceremonial.
 Expect to pay €14-18, and understand that you're paying for the building and the ritual as much as the drink.

-If you're in London for a week, spend three nights in Soho (Happiness Forgets, Callooh Callay, and the Scout), one night in Fitzrovia and King's Cross, and two nights working through Bermondsey.
+If you're in London for a week, spend three nights working through Happiness Forgets and Callooh Callay, one night in Fitzrovia and King's Cross, and two nights across Bermondsey.
 That's the trajectory of a proper London bar crawl.

 In Barcelona, start in the Gòtic Quarter for atmosphere, move to El Born for technique, and finish with the rooftop views at El Nacional.
 The city is small enough that you can hit three bars in an evening without rushing.

 Paris requires patience.
 Spend your evening at one bar, order multiple drinks, and enjoy the stillness.
-The cocktail scene isn't about volume—it's about the perfection of a single Negroni and the wood that surrounds it.
+The cocktail scene isn't about volume, but about the perfection of a single Negroni and the wood that surrounds it.